-Wondering how to recycle home appliances, or where can I dispose of old appliances?
+Wondering how to recycle home appliances or where can I dispose of old appliances?
 It may feel complicated.
-You can’t haul your old refrigerator to the curb with the empty milk jugs.
-Even if you could, you first have to properly secure the fridge door so kids don’t accidentally get caught inside.
+You can’t haul your old refrigerator to the curb with empty milk jugs.
+Even if you could, you first have to secure the fridge door properly so kids don’t accidentally get caught inside.
 Wondering where to recycle appliances?
 Proper recycling processes are important to you.
-What you do is rely on our EPA approved processes here at The Appliance Care Company.
+Ensure your old appliance is recycled according to EPA guidelines.

 Recycling Appliances Can be RAD

 The EPA runs a program called Responsible Appliance Disposal (RAD).
 The program is forward-looking but needs you to do your part.
 You’ll feel good knowing you’ve followed the best practices for recycling appliances.
 So how to recycle home appliances properly?

 These are important practices to protect our land, waters, climate, and ozone.
 Practices going beyond current federal requirements.